meqtMac/swift-collections/README.md

 [TreeSet]: Documentation/TreeSet.md
 [TreeDictionary]: Documentation/TreeDictionary.md

-The following additional data structures are currently under development on but they aren't stable enough to preview yet.
+The following data structures are currently being worked on but they aren't ready for inclusion in a tagged release:

 - [`SortedSet` and `SortedDictionary`](https://github.com/apple/swift-collections/pull/65), sorted collections backed by in-memory persistent b-trees.
 - [`SparseSet`](https://github.com/apple/swift-collections/pull/80), a constant time set construct, trading off memory for speed.